nishanths/googleauth/README.md

 # googleauth

-Example code for authenticating users using Google via OAuth2 and setting cookies in a web application.
+Example web application code to authenticate users using Google and set cookies.

 ## Resources